freedomofpress/securedrop-docs/docs/hardware.rst

 ~~~~~~~~~~~~~~~~~

 We have tested and can recommend the `NUC8i5BEK <https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc8i5bek.html>`__.
+It provides a single storage option: an M.2 NVMe or SATA SSD.

 .. note:: The Ubuntu 16.04 install kernel does not support the NUC8's built-in
   Ethernet NIC, so a 16.04-compatible USB Ethernet adaptor is required for the